The FA Youth Cup

-The FA Youth Cup fourth round proper is underway with nine teams having already made it through to the fifth round.
+The FA Youth Cup fourth round proper is complete with 16 teams making it through to the fifth round.

 Charlton Athletic saw off Watford in a 3-1 win to get the round up and running.
 The Addicks, who beat Liverpool in the third round, came from behind, scoring a dramatic 97th minute equaliser from Sam Washington-Amoah after Raynon Richman equalised with 89 minutes on the watch.